johnstevenson/slim-static/README.md

 <a name="Config"></a>
 #### Config
-Proxy to the Slim config method, using the following methods:
+Sugar for Slim config, using the following methods:

 - `get($key)` - returns value of `$app->config($key)`
 - `set($key, $value = null)` - calls `$app->config($key, $value)`